Medical Advice & Guidance for Competitors

 Covid 19 (Coronavirus) Guidance

-Our medical team will conduct a temperature check on your arrival and if you are above the acceptable range you will not be allowed to participate in the event.
-You must carry a face covering and hand sanitiser throughout, and comply with rules over social distancing and hand cleansing.
+You must carry a face covering and hand sanitiser throughout our event, and comply with rules over social distancing and hand cleansing.
 Our medical crew will be wearing additional PPE as appropriate and some minor treatments may not be available, due to circumstances.
+The medical crew will have the capability of conducting temperature checks and/or Covid lateral flow tests on participants and crew where this is deemed necessary.

-It is good practice to monitor the Government website on Coronavirus (Covid 19) measures and follow the advice on controlling the virus.
+It is good practice to monitor the Government website on Coronavirus (Covid 19) measures and follow the current advice on controlling the spread of the virus.

 Competitor Responsibility Prior to Entering

 By entering one of our events we presume that you already have a good level of fitness and experience and that your current medical state and history are all in good order.
-We recommend that all competitors visit their GP in the weeks prior to the event and complete a general health check, for the sake of a 30 minute appointment it will give you reassurance and it will also inform your GP of the activities you participate in, thereby allowing them to keep more accurate records.
-If your past medical history includes blood pressure, cardiovascular, cardiopulmonary or any other serious health problems YOU MUST visit your GP in advance to inform him of the challenge.
+We recommend that, where possible, all competitors visit their GP in the weeks prior to the event and complete a general health check, for the sake of a 30 minute appointment it will give you reassurance and it will also inform your GP of the activities you participate in, thereby allowing them to keep more accurate records.
+If your past medical history includes blood pressure, cardiovascular, cardiopulmonary or any other serious health problems YOU MUST visit/inform your GP in advance of the challenge.

-If you are taking any form of medication YOU MUST visit your GP in advance and check that there are no potential side-effects which will lead to problems during the event.
+If you are taking any form of medication YOU MUST visit/inform your GP in advance and check that there are no potential side-effects which may lead to problems during the event.

 All our events are physically challenging and should not be undertaken without significant thought, planning and preparation.
 It’s unlikely that you will be able to complete the event if you are starting with illness or injury, so if you should develop any kind of injury or illness in the weeks preceding the event, don’t take the risk.